smblodgett/chess/notes.md

 parameter checking: write code that validates my inputs; raise an error if they're bad inputs (you can do this with either if ___ then throw _____ OR asserts)

+**7/29/24**

+in industry/practical applications, you want to do command-line builds so that you can quickly compile, test, install, etc your software without using an IDE

+Maven is one such command-line build supporter for Java.